frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/print/custom-translations.md

 ### 1.2 Changing the print language in the preview

-User can have the option to select alternate language on print view.
+User has the option to select an alternate language on print view.

 <img src="{{docs_base_url}}/assets/img/setup/multilingual_print_format/alternate_language.png" class="screenshot">

 ## 2. Custom Translation

 Users can set their custom translations using Custom Translations form.
-For example, if a user wants to set a description of a product in the customer's language (Italian).
-For that, create a new translation with language as Italian, enter source data and translated information.
+For example, if a user wants to set a description of a product in the customer's language (Spanish).
+For that, create a new translation with language as Spanish, enter source data and translated information.

 > Home > Customization > Other > Custom Translations > New

 <img src="{{docs_base_url}}/assets/img/setup/multilingual_print_format/translation.png" class="screenshot">

-The translation is applied when the user selects the language as Italian on supplier quotation's print preview.
+The translation is applied when the user selects the language as Spanish on supplier Quotation's print preview.
+Note that no translation is applied for the second item's description since it wasn't created in the Translation list.

 <img src="{{docs_base_url}}/assets/img/setup/multilingual_print_format/custom_translation.png" class="screenshot">